Amrit-pal-Singh/Avoiding-the-obstacles-game/readme.md

-This is ’Avoiding the obstacles’ game in Verilog
+# ’Avoiding the obstacles’ game in Verilog

 Wrote program in Verilog( Hardware Discription language ) and output is shown on the seven segment display of Atrix-7 FPGA board.